sonnetmedia/karimabennoune/src/articles/_posts/2014-05-12-how-how-fundamentalism-produced-a-terrorism-without-precedent.md

 categories: Translation
 link_to_original: http://www.mahfoudbennoune.com/article/how-fundamentalism-produced-a-terrorism-without-precedent/
 ---
-A translation of my father's article, originally published by El Watan (www.elwatan.com), Algiers, No. 1244, 6 November 1994.
+My translation of my father's article, originally published by El Watan (www.elwatan.com), Algiers, No. 1244, 6 November 1994 and mentioned in _Your Fatwa Does Not Apply Here_ on page 161.

 Visit [www.mahfoudbennoune.com](http://www.mahfoudbennoune.com/article/how-fundamentalism-produced-a-terrorism-without-precedent/) to download the original.